Advertisement

 Sample breakfast: Gingerbread Pancakes

-Oatmeal is a great morning go-to, but you can still enjoy more indulgent recipes—with a healthy twist.
-Try these yummy, good-for-you pancakes.
+Oatmeal is a great morning go-to, but you can enjoy other breakfasts, too—even these gingerbread pancakes.
 They don’t need syrup, but if you use it, measure out one serving and count it toward your weekly sugar allowance.
-Even without syrup, you’ll be pleasantly surprised by comforting flavors like cinnamon, vanilla, and cloves—they taste great and they’ll make your kitchen smell amazing.
+Even without syrup, you’ll be pleasantly surprised by comforting flavors like cinnamon, vanilla, and cloves.

 sausage